 - Sneezing or coughing

-The degree of spinal disc injury varies significantly from mild bulges to complete disc rupture and this degree of injury will affect the severity of your symptoms and the level of disability it causes.
+The degree of spinal disc injury varies significantly from mild bulges, slipped discs, a protruding disc to complete disc rupture and this degree of injury will affect the severity of your symptoms and the level of disability it causes.

 How is bulging discs diagnosed?